wilhelmzeuschner/arduino_thermal_camera_with_sd_and_img_processing/README.md

 # Thermal Camera with image saving capability
 Original program and 3D-printed case are from: https://www.thingiverse.com/thing:2799023

+## Update March 2022
+Due to changes in the ESP8266 Arduino Library, you have to downgrade it in order to be able to compile the code.
+That would be V2.4.2: https://github.com/esp8266/Arduino/releases/tag/2.4.2

+You can do the downgrade via the built in Boards manager.

 An explanation of what this code does and what to look out for can be found on the Thingiverse page.
 I run my ESP8266 at 160MHz -> higher framerate (select in Arduino Board Options).